Cole McConchie

-Cole McConchie (born 12 January 1992) is a New Zealand cricketer who plays for Canterbury as an all-rounder.
+Cole Edward McConchie (born 12 January 1992) is a New Zealand cricketer who plays for Canterbury as an all-rounder.
 He made his international debut for the New Zealand cricket team in September 2021.

 Career

 Canterbury

 McConchie made his debut for Canterbury in a List A match against Otago on 25 November 2011.
-He played one more List A game for Canterbury that season, before being offered a contract for the 2012-13 season.
+He played one more List A game for Canterbury that season, before being offered a contract for the 2012–13 season.
 He made both his First Class and Twenty20 debuts that season.

 In November 2016 McConchie, playing only his seventh First Class game, hit his maiden century in a rain-affected draw against Otago.

 In 2018, McConchie was named as Canterbury captain.

 In June 2018, he was awarded a contract with Canterbury for the 2018–19 season.
 He was the leading wicket-taker for Canterbury in the 2018–19 Ford Trophy, with thirteen dismissals in nine matches.

 In June 2020, he was offered a contract by Canterbury ahead of the 2020–21 domestic cricket season.